Amy Coney Barrett Is Even More Extreme Than Antonin Scalia

 As a result, Barrett’s confirmation becomes a critically important moment leading up to the 2020 election and beyond.
 But some Democrats have threatened to boycott the hearings, citing Republican hypocrisy in conducting confirmation hearings during an election year.
 A boycott would permit confirmation with only cursory questioning of Barrett by GOP senators, and would do a great disservice to our country.
 Barrett should not be confirmed to the Court without careful public scrutiny of her extreme views.
 Even if she ultimately receives the 51 votes she needs for confirmation, her record should be laid bare before the electorate so that they can fully understand the consequences of their vote for president in 2016, and the risks at stake in the 2020 election.
 Elections have consequences, and all Americans should be made to appreciate the consequences of Trump’s presidency.

 To be sure, Democrats have a legitimate beef with Senate Republicans.
 The nomination of Barrett is the second part of a one-two punch by GOP leaders.
 When Scalia died in February of 2016, Senate Majority Leader Mitch McConnell proclaimed it too close to a presidential election to confirm a successor nominated by President Barack Obama in the last year of his term.
-McConnell insisted that voters decide who would choose the next Supreme Court justice, rather than allowing a “lame duck president” to fill the vacancy, even though the election was nine months away.
+McConnell insisted that voters decide who would choose the next Supreme Court justice, rather than allowing a “lame-duck president” to fill the vacancy, even though the election was nine months away.
 “The American people are perfectly capable of having their say on this issue, so let’s give them a voice,” he said in March of that year.
 “Let’s let the American people decide.
 The Senate will appropriately revisit the matter when it considers the qualifications of the nominee the next president nominates, whoever that might be.”
 And so, Obama’s nominee, Judge Merrick Garland, never even received a vote.

 Now, in 2020, with the death of Ginsberg occurring less than two months before a presidential election, McConnell is only too eager to confirm Trump’s nominee.
-Senate Republicans are pushing forward even though Americans, by a 57-38 margin, prefer the next president make the appointment.
+Senate Republicans are pushing forward even though Americans, by a 57-38 margin, prefer that the next president make the appointment.
 In their zeal to control the composition of the Court, Republicans have engaged in a hypocritical power play that threatens to undermine the legitimacy of the judiciary.

-If Barrett is confirmed, then the Court will include five justices, a majority of the Court, who will have been appointed by presidents who did not win the popular vote.
+If Barrett is confirmed, then the Court will include five justices — a majority of the Court — who will have been appointed by presidents who did not win the popular vote.
 In addition to Barrett, Trump appointed Neil Gorsuch and Brett Kavanaugh.
 George W. Bush, who lost the popular vote to Al Gore, named John Roberts and Samuel Alito.
 When justices are installed by presidents who lack democratic support, at some point, the Court itself loses public confidence, and its decisions lose the respect of the people.
 The Court risks being seen as just one more cog in a political machine.

 But the stakes of Barrett’s appointment are too high to abstain in the interest of principle.
-Barrett needs to be put under a miscroscope not only to determine whether she is fit to serve on the Court, but also to fully reveal to the public the potential consequences of the Republican agenda.
+Barrett needs to be put under a microscope not only to determine whether she is fit to serve on the Court, but also to fully reveal to the public the potential consequences of the Republican agenda.

 In Barrett, we can expect a justice who will decide cases from a conservative worldview, while being even less bound to precedent than her former boss and mentor.
 She has written that Scalia’s adherence to precedent at the expense of originalism “in a crunch,” simply proved that he was “human,” and prone to occasional mistakes.
 “Nothing is flawless,” she wrote, “but I, for one, find it impossible to say that Justice Scalia did his job badly.”
 Barrett learned at Scalia’s elbow, and is ready to take his jurisprudence one step further.